bitsniper12-collab/employee-attendance-system/README.md

 # Employee Attendance System
+## Privacy Note

+**This is a demonstration version.** Real employee names, emails, and credentials have been replaced with examples for privacy and security.
+The actual production system runs on a private company network with real employee data.

+When deploying, make sure to:
+- Replace all example employee data with your actual employees
+- Create a `.env` file with secure credentials (never commit this!)
+- Change the default admin password
+- Configure your timezone and office hours

 A Flask-based attendance tracking system with email verification, timezone support, and admin dashboard. **Built from scratch by a 12-year-old developer without AI assistance.**